jesse-ai/docs/docs/docs/strategies/entering-and-exiting.md

 ::: tip Smart ordering system
 Notice that we did not have to define which order type to use.
 Jesse is smart enough to decide the type of the orders by itself.

-For example if it is for a long position, here's how Jesse decides:
+For example, if it is for a long position, here's how Jesse decides:

 -   MARKET order: if `entry_price == current_price`
 -   LIMIT order: if `entry_price < current_price`